AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 However, if an attacker performs a *repeating cycle* of these attacks, then they may be able to decrease the effective capacity of the chain by a factor of $A_{blocks} = \nicefrac{q}{p}$.
 The opportunity cost of this attack (for the attacker) is the lost transaction fees.

 All that sounds good, but this thought experiment is flawed.
-It is *smoothed out* compared to what we'd expect in reality -- the discreet nature of block production and reflections is ignored.
+It is *smoothed out* compared to what we'd expect in reality -- the discrete nature of block production and reflections is ignored.
 In \autoref{fig:dag-dos-1}, it's explicitly excluded!
 What happens if we include the affect of other simplex-chains, though?
 Well... something \emph{magical}.

 Consider an attacker producing 2 blocks for every 1 honest block.
 What happens most of the time?
 Well the attackers blocks get reflected first, so there's like a big advantage over the honest blocks.
 The honest blocks will get reflected, too, but most of the time the attackers blocks will get the advantage from earlier reflections. \emph{Most} of the time.
 Occasionally, when an honest block is a bit lucky, it will be produced before the attackers blocks and start gaining reflections earlier.
 At that point, the attacker has lost -- they need to outpace the \emph{difference} in the number of reflections between the honest block and attacking blocks.
 So, unlike a normal doublespend (where the attacker wins if they \emph{ever} get ahead), now the honest network wins (ends the DoS) if it \emph{ever} gets ahead of the attacker -- after that point, there's no viable strategy for the attacker besides to build on the honest blocks. \emph{The asymmetry has flipped!}